June 2, 2017

 Virginia and craft beer are partners in good times, and Harrisonburg breweries are putting out some excellent brews.
 Leading the Shenandoah Valley in craft beer game, Harrisonburg’s draft list is not to be overlooked.
 Don’t go thirsty in the Shenandoah Valley – head to any of these Harrisonburg breweries, and your thirst will be quenched.

 Breweries, distilleries, and wineries are just a few of the many incredible things you didn’t know northern Virginia had to offer.
-To find out all that you’re missing, be sure to download the free Vacation Guide from By the Side of the Road Inn & Cottages.
-Who knows?
-With it, you may find the perfect place to stay for vacation, too!
+To find out all that you’re missing, be sure to visit our Things To Do in Harrisonburg page.
+Who knows? you may find the perfect place to stay for vacation, too!

 The endeavor of three brothers with a passion for good beer, Brothers Craft Brewing produces a diverse, award-winning selection.
 The well-designed bottle labels will grab your attention immediately, but it’s the concoction inside that will hook you.
 Whether it’s one of the Brothers’ flagship drinks, like the Hoptimization IPA, or the autumn-appropriate Five Pound Fall Ale, there’s a beer here that will please your palate.
 The best way to experience this Harrisonburg brewery’s liquid lineup is with a trip to their Taproom.
 You’ll find a rotation of their beers on tap, live music, trivia nights, and much more.